rtdtwo/india-weather-rest/README.md

 # india-weather-rest
-A RESTful interface to access weather data from the India Meteorological Department.
+A RESTful API to access weather data from the India Meteorological Department.

 ## Motivation
 I built this because IMD weather data is super hard to access.
 Even for a layman, it is surprising that I need to click on a very hidden link in small text at the bottom of their homepage to access a map where I can see all this data.
 Also, unlike many other datasets that have been made available to the public via open APIs by the government, weather data is still unavailable even though it is public information.
 It is truly unfortunate to see our weather data being made increasingly difficult to access, whereas other agencies like NOAA make all their data easy to access or parse via code.